Closed-End Fund (CEF) Investing: 14 Criteria For Better Yield

 - Using leverage

-Why Does a Closed-End Fund Trade At a Discount?
+Why Do Closed-End Funds Trade At a Discount?

-The closed end fund discount is one of the most appealing features of CEFs.
+The closed-end fund discount is one of the most appealing features of them, but it is not the only thing to consider!
 In “A Random Walk Down Wall Street,” Burton Malkiel dedicates an entire chapter to this unusual price anomaly.
-With a closed end fund discount you can buy a basket of assets at 10-15% off by buying them through a discounted CEF instead of buying them directly in the market.
+With some closed-end funds, you can buy a basket of assets at a 10-15% discount by buying them through a CEF instead of buying them directly in the market.

-The theory is that the gap will eventually close and you’ll be able to capture that 10-15% free money, since one could arbitrage a risk free profit by buying the fund and selling the underlying assets.
+The theory is that the asset class is mispriced and the gap will eventually close and you’ll be able to capture that 10-15% in free money, since one could arbitrage a risk free profit by buying the fund and selling the underlying assets.

-Rarely does it work out that way in practice though.
-I recall reading about that concept in his book 20 years ago, and the discounts are still widespread today and still haven’t closed.
+I recall reading about that concept in his book 20 years ago, but alas, the discounts are still widespread today and still haven’t closed.
 Why might this be, you ask?

-Well for starters, closed-end funds are less liquid than typical ETFs.
-They typically only have a few hundred million dollars of assets under management and don’t trade that many shares throughout the day.
-This lack of liquidity is a real cost when buying and selling assets, especially during times of market stress, and efficient markets practitioners like Malkiel would suggest that the discount is the true cost of the liquidity gap.
+Secondly, closed-end funds are less liquid than typical ETFs and have been bleeding assets for years.
+They typically each only have a few hundred million dollars of assets under management and don’t trade that many shares throughout the day.
+This lack of liquidity is a real cost when buying and selling assets, especially during times of market stress, and efficient markets practitioners like Malkiel would suggest that the closed-end fund discount is the true cost of the liquidity of getting in and out of these funds.

 Closed-End Fund Terminal Date Policy

 There is no guarantee that a closed-end fund with a large discount will be squeezed back to NAV, therefore, you can’t just assume that the ones with the largest discount are going to be the best picks.
-In fact, during normal non-volatile times, a large discount is usually a prescient omen that the fund is going to lose a lot of value over the next year based on what we just discussed.
+In fact, during normal non-volatile times, a large discount is usually a prescient omen that the fund is going to lose a lot of value over the next year based on some points we hit on in a later section.

 The only exception to this large discount rule is when a CEF has a scheduled termination date, or maturity date.

-What this means is that the closed-end fund has a date where all the assets are scheduled to be liquidated and the assets returned to fund holders, unless a vote pushes the date out to a later time.
-Usually CEFs with these term dates don’t trade at big discounts because everyone is aware that free money will result as the date approaches.
-If the closed-end fund reaches its termination date and the fund still has a discount of 10%, for instance, it would be prudent for everyone in the fund to vote to close it so that they can capture that extra 10% risk free, then reinvest in something else or restart the fund.
+If the closed-end fund reaches its termination date and the fund still has a discount of 10%, for instance, it would be prudent for everyone in the fund to vote to close it so that they can capture that immediate extra 10% risk free return and then reinvest in something else or restart the fund.

 The Z-score is a measure of the closed end fund discount or premium, relative to its own history and is more important than the absolute discount of a fund.
 If you compare two funds, one with a 20% discount and one with a 5% discount, you really can’t say which one is cheaper than average.
 The fund with the 20% discount might just be horribly managed and it loses 10% of NAV every year or might have a risky asset base.